jrdcasa/sphinx-gui3/README.md

 - Allow the edition of python files to manually configure config.py
 - Correct error in the function create_index_file in Content.py.
 The application closed with errors with no index.rst file is loaded.
 - Correct error in the function saveFileAs in sphinx_gui3.py.
 The application closed with errors with noo files loaded in the Tree.
+- New folder in toolbar and menus
+- Add contextual menu to the Tree window

 Tebe 0.2.2